 I feel beautiful because I know myself very well.
 Having a low sense of self worth is emotionally expensive, period.
 I know what I’m good at and what I struggle with.
 I know what makes me feel strong and what makes me feel vulnerable and I’m really good at expressing all of that.
 I’ve done enough self examining and growing over the years that I’m very aware of how all those parts of me effect me and the people I love.
 That makes me feel beautiful.

 I don’t even know if I ever even considered who I would become when I was younger.
 I had a clear picture of who I wanted to be professionally, but I was all over the place mentally and emotionally.
 Today, my sense of self worth is much, much stronger, I place value on people and relationships in a way I never did at 26 and I’m nowhere near as fear-driven as I was then.
 If I could go back in time, I would tell my 10 year old self that the journey to feeling beautiful and loving yourself is going to be challenging!
-For a long, long time, self acceptance will be #1 on a long list of things you don’t think you’re capable of.
+For a long, long time, self acceptance will be number one on a long list of things you don’t think you’re capable of.
 You’ll find yourself, at times, with wounds, fears, and intense loneliness.
 You will discover that you are deeply compassionate!!
 You will cry for people and animals with the same level of intensity.
 You will learn after your 20s that all of your recklessness was because you were hiding who you were – your body and your sexuality.
 And your 30s will teach you that once you discover who you are, you need to be thoughtful and selective about the kind of people you have in your life.
 How you treat yourself and how you treat others defines beauty and self love.

 When a woman is doubtful about going natural because she thinks she won’t be beautiful enough, I say if you choose it for yourself, if it makes you feel confident and expresses what you want it to express, you will look amazing.